THUDM/CogVLM/README.md

 ```

 ```
-In the instruction fine-tuning phase of the VisualGLM-6B dataset, there are some English image-text data from the [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLAVA](https://github.com/haotian-liu/LLaVA), [LRV-Instruction](https://github.com/FuxiaoLiu/LRV-Instruction), and [LLaVAR](https://github.com/SALT-NLP/LLaVAR) projects, as well as many classic cross-modal work datasets.
+In the instruction fine-tuning phase of the CogVLM, there are some English image-text data from the [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLAVA](https://github.com/haotian-liu/LLaVA), [LRV-Instruction](https://github.com/FuxiaoLiu/LRV-Instruction), and [LLaVAR](https://github.com/SALT-NLP/LLaVAR) projects, as well as many classic cross-modal work datasets.
 We sincerely thank them for their contributions.